hyosung11/Launch-School/Courses/journal.md

 19:21 Time to do my OO Rock Paper Scissors assignment.

 19:39 Kids went up but I'm still here studying and I love it.
 Okay, do a little more to finish this assignment and then go up to put the kids to bed.

+20:57 Partially through making OO RPS.
+Ready to stop and watch some TV with Sohee.
+Good night.